LoopFollow Build

 devbranch is at the same version asmainindicating the code is identical - Each time a feature is merged into the

-devbranch, the final number increments; for example, 3.1.1, 3.1.2 - When the next release is made, the second digit is incremented and the final digit is restore to 0 for both
+devbranch, the final number increments; for example, 3.1.1, 3.1.2 - When the next release is made, the second digit is incremented and the final digit is restored to 0 for both

 mainanddev; for example, 3.2.0